-Dementia is overwhelming for the families of affected people and for their caregivers.
-Physical, emotional and economic pressures can cause great stress to families and caregivers, and support is required from the health, social, financial and legal systems.
+Dementia is overwhelming for the families of affected people and for their carers.
+Physical, emotional and economic pressures can cause great stress to families and carers, and support is required from the health, social, financial and legal systems.

 People with dementia are frequently denied the basic rights and freedoms available to others.
 In many countries, physical and chemical restraints are used extensively in care facilities for elderly people and in acute-care settings, even when regulations are in place to uphold the rights of people to freedom and choice.

-An appropriate and supportive legislative environment based on internationally accepted human rights standards is required to ensure the highest quality of service provision to people with dementia and their caregivers.
+An appropriate and supportive legislative environment based on internationally accepted human rights standards is required to ensure the highest quality of service provision to people with dementia and their carers.

 WHO recognizes dementia as a public health priority.
 The WHO report "Dementia: a public health priority", published in 2012, aims to provide information and raise awareness about dementia.
-It also aims to strengthen public and private efforts to improve care and support for people with dementia and for their caregivers.
+It also aims to strengthen public and private efforts to improve care and support for people with dementia and for their carers.

 Dementia is one of the priority conditions in the WHO Mental Health Gap Action Programme (mhGAP), which aims to scale up care for mental, neurological and substance use disorders.

 WHO organized the First Ministerial Conference on Global Action Against Dementia in March 2015, supported by the Organisation for Economic Co-operation and Development (OECD) and the UK Department of Health.
 The main objectives of the conference were to increase awareness of the public health challenge posed by dementia, provide a better understanding of governments’ primary role and responsibility in responding to the challenge of dementia, and emphasize the need for coordinated global and national action.